lucaskjaero/lucas-kjaero-website/content/posts/2017-06-21--pycasia/index.md

 ---
+title: PyCasia
-title: PyCasia - Chinese handwriting in python
+tagline: Chinese handwriting in python
 category: AI and Machine Learning
 technologies: ["python", "numpy"]
 tldr: An open-source python library to work with the CASIA Chinese handwriting database.